runners in the London Marathon, 2015 - raising their arms in relief

 There are, however, elements of our cultures which are historically damaged by centuries of violence and intergenerational trauma, and a more general backdrop of natural scarcity.
 There are also elements which seem very compelling, but I believe distract us from more critical issues.

 This links to more modern but equally corrosive cynicism.
 Any problems we face clearly arise because powerful people, or shadowy cabals, are busy enriching themselves.
 Such conspiracy theories require no evidence, and provide clear villains, in narratively satisfying ways.
-Clearly inequality, greed and selfish behaviour do exist, but we need a new theory of evil to explain when they gain dominance.
+Clearly inequality, greed and selfish behaviour do exist, but we need a genuinely new theory of evil to explain when they gain dominance.

 Capitalism has a history of terrible exploitation, but moral injury can obscure the material abundance it has also created.
 Not all wealth is based on the exploitation or suffering of others, while the labour theory of value is outdated.
 Automation alone shows how, in many ways, labour has become irrelevant, raising important but different concerns.

 We assume some people can't do well without others suffering, or creating hidden costs.
-Assumptions that trade-offs are zero-sum derive from almost instinctive ideas of balance.
+Assumptions that trade-offs are zero-sum derive from almost theological ideas of balance.
 This blocks us from appreciating genuinely new possibilities, and the obvious reality of unprecedented abundance.